 Citizens United was a judicial coup d’etat which allowed our toxic elites to make unlimited donations behind their corporate names.
 Meanwhile, the rest of us are still limited to $2,700 individual donations.
 Not that it really matters when you’re fighting for basic financial survival every day and can’t spare a twenty.

 3) Facebook’s Initial Public Offering, 2012

-For-profit Social Media is the mechanism that allowed the Police State to fully flower behind the pervasive data surveillance The Patriot Act enabled in 2001.
+For-profit Social Media is the mechanism that allowed the Police State to fully flower behind the pervasive data surveillance enabled in 2001.

 When Facebook became a publicly traded company it immediately became a powerful force for evil instead of good.
 Our laws require CEOs to maximize shareholder value by any means necessary.
 When that approach is applied to social media the result is a financial scaling of free speech, freedom of expression, freedom of association and the free press.